Heard on the grapevine: How Pacific trade pact primes New Zealand wine for Japan buzz

 "For the same price, you get higher quality buying a New Zealand wine than you would for a French wine nowadays," said Inaba, a 49-year-old office worker.

-"Considering the quality, New Zealand wines are reasonably priced," said Inaba, who previously favored French wines.
+"Considering the quality, New Zealand wines are reasonably priced," said Inaba, who previously favoured French wines.

 Zero tariffs for New Zealand wines could in some cases mean a cheaper price point.
 For others, it may boost profits which can be poured back into marketing, for example in tie-ins with Japan's hosting of the 2019 Rugby World Cup, where New Zealand's team will start among the favorites to win.